BBro2137/KulkiGUI/README.md

 <summary>is this script detected?</summary>

 > from what ive seen forsaken has a complete lack of client anti-cheat which means its not possible to get detected.

+> BUT forsaken does have a server-side anticheat which MIGHT catch you using stuff such as infinite bloxy cola, but the inf cola option does try to hide itself with just lowering the cola speed time.
 </details>

 <details>